Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 How to do Option Trading in India

-Step 1 – Login to Trading Platform
+Step 1 – Login to the Trading Platform

 Login into your online trading account using the ID and password provided by your stockbroker.
-If you don’t have an account, you can open the Zerodha account from here.

 After you have logged in you will get the dashboard as shown below.